 Review your work

 Once you've looked at what you've done and where you are now, and taken a short break, it's time to go at your studies with renewed gusto.
 If you've followed the advice in this post, you're in a great position to make progress.
-It may take some time, but actually, official GMAC studies have shown that test-takers scoring 700 or above put in an average of 121 hours of study—and that other score brackets show similar patterns.
 So if you're studying well, you know where you've been, and you know where you're going, it's probably a simple matter of time.
 Keep using those quality materials, and let the stubborn part of your personality help get you through this.
 You can get there in the end!